Zst0ne/Zst0NE/README.md

 ***Build the Web3 world.**

 ## 🔭 Dream
-**I once had dreams, but now I think I'm a real loser.
-Nobody cares.
-If I could do it all over again, I would never have anything to do with computers. **
+**I once had dreams, but now I think I'm a real wimp, Nobody cares.If I could do it all over again, I would never choose IT. **
 ---

 **🌐 My Website:**